 {144}

 Our unity, the symbol of which is not one candlestick, but seven, is less massive and more diversified.
-The temple has not been replaced by another building, but by numerous tents which collectively form one camp.&#8221; He quotes @Exodus 25: 31; @Zechariah 4: 2; @Revelation 1: 12, 13, 20.
+The temple has not been replaced by another building, but by numerous tents which collectively form one camp."
+He quotes @Exodus 25: 31; @Zechariah 4: 2; @Revelation 1: 12, 13, 20.
 Thus the author puts entirely aside, from one end to the other, the doctrine of the epistles on the subject; and the epistles are that part of the word which reveals the direct relationship between the Father, and Christ as Head of the body, with the Church, and which speaks of it.
-To introduce this part of the word would be to overthrow from top to bottom the author&#8217;s system.
+To introduce this part of the word would be to overthrow from top to bottom the author's system.
 Pay attention to that which he says, namely, that what replaces the temple is not another edifice but many tents.
 It is not saying that Christ, whilst judging it, bears with such a state of things; it is pretending to say what God would have done to replace the temple.
-Now I beg my reader to take, not the symbols of the Apocalypse (where a good number of Christians see a prophetic history of the successive states of the Church on the earth, and which, if it is not so, present to us seven local churches,| which gave an opportunity for judging the moral state of every church and even of every soul) to search in its prophecies what the Church is, putting aside all the teaching of the epistles; but to take the direct and positive revelation of those epistles, and to see there if that which God has announced to him is not the Church as the body of Christ, one on the earth by the baptism of the Holy Spirit come down from heaven.
+Now I beg my reader to take, not the symbols of the Apocalypse (where a good number of Christians see a prophetic history of the successive states of the Church on the earth, and which, if it is not so, present to us seven local churches,¦ which gave an opportunity for judging the moral state of every church and even of every soul) to search in its prophecies what the Church is, putting aside all the teaching of the epistles; but to take the direct and positive revelation of those epistles, and to see there if that which God has announced to him is not the Church as the body of Christ, one on the earth by the baptism of the Holy Spirit come down from heaven.
 We by no means deny local churches.
 Mr. M. gets rid of them, as we shall see.
-The word maintains also die local unity.
+The word maintains also the local unity.

 Mark also that in the Apocalypse the Lord is not presented to us in the position in which the epistles reveal Him to us.
 The epistles tell us of Jesus gone on high, Head of a body and communicating power and grace to that body.
 In the Apocalypse we do not even see Jesus in His character of Son over His own house.
 He there presents Himself as judging, a priestly judge it may be, but as Son of man, Judge in the midst of the churches.
 There is no question at all of union with Christ.
 Now all this precious truth of the actual union of Christ with His Church, as well as that of His members one with another by the Holy Spirit, is set aside in order that souls may content themselves

-| The reader will remember that the number &#8220;seven&#8221; gives the idea of something complete.
+¦ The reader will remember that the number "seven" gives the idea of something complete.

 {145}